davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 > Neighborhood similarity scores are calculated accurately for each cell.

-> When moving a cell, a free spot is determined in constant time, and grabbed in FIFO order.
+> No exceptions are thrown.

 ----------------------------------------------------------
 [5/5pts] Comments

-> You include sufficient Javadocs comments for each class and method.

-> You include sufficient inline comments in your methods.
+> You include sufficient comments describing your work.

 ----------------------------------------------------------
 [0pts] Misc.
 Deductions